vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_install_packages.md

 **Prerequisite**

-Run the `vic-machine debug` command with the `--enable-ssh` and `--rootpw` options to enable SSH access to the VCH endpoint VM and to set the root password.
+Enable SSH access to the VCH endpoint VM and to set the root password by running the `vic-machine debug` command on the VCH with the `--enable-ssh` and `--rootpw` options.
 For information about `vic-machine debug`, see [Debug Running Virtual Container Hosts](debug_vch.md).

 **Procedure**

 1. Use SSH to connect to the VCH endpoint VM as `root` user.
-2. Run the command to rebuild the database in the endpoint VM.<pre>rpm --rebuilddb</pre>
-3. Run a Tiny DNF command to test the reconfiguration.<pre>tdnf info</pre>The `tdnf info` command should display information about the installed packages.
-4. If you see the error `Failed to synchronize cache for repo 'VMware Photon Linux 1.0(x86_64)Updates'`, perform the following steps:

-   1. List the repository configuration files.<pre>ls /etc/yum.repos.d/</pre>
 2. Open the Photon OS updates repository configuration file in a text editor.<pre>vi /etc/yum.repos.d/photon-updates-local.repo</pre>
 3. Update the entry for the repository URL and save the change.<pre>baseurl=http://dl.bintray.com/vmware/photon_dev_x86_64/</pre>
 4. Open the Photon OS repository configuration file in a text editor.<pre>vi /etc/yum.repos.d/photon-local.repo</pre>
 5. Update the entry for the repository URL and save the change.<pre>baseurl=http://dl.bintray.com/vmware/photon_dev_x86_64/</pre>
-   6. If additional `.repo` files exist in `/etc/yum.repos.d/`, update the `baseurl` entry for those files to point to http://dl.bintray.com/vmware/photon_dev_x86_64/.
-   5. Run `tdnf info` again.
+6. Create a folder for `rpm` and initialize the `rpm` database.

+    1. `mkdir /root/rpm`
+    2. `rpm --root /root/rpm -initdb`
+7. Install the dependencies that Tiny DNF requires to install packages.<pre>tdnf --installroot /root/rpm --nogpgcheck install haveged systemd openssh iptables e2fsprogs procps-ng iputils iproute2 iptables net-tools sudo tdnf vim gzip lsof logrotate photon-release</pre>
+8. Copy the `/root/rpm/var/lib/rpm/Packages` file to the following location.<pre>cp /root/rpm/var/lib/rpm/Packages /var/lib/rpm/Packages</pre>
+9. Run the command to rebuild the database in the endpoint VM.<pre>rpm --rebuilddb</pre>
-        The `tdnf info` command should display information about the installed packages.
+3. Run a Tiny DNF command to test the reconfiguration.<pre>tdntdnf list installed</pre>The `tdnf list installed` command should display information about the installed packages.

 **Result**